FMTDev/FMT.Releases/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 A clear and concise description of what the bug is.

+## File [OPTIONAL]
+If the bug is to do with a certain file, please list it here

 ## To Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'